ghost-raprap/birthday-calculator-edited/README.md

 birthdate-calculator

 #How?

-If you wonder how to calculate birthdate using just copy this php file and put to index.php
+If you wonder how to calculate birthdate using php just copy this code file and put to index.php

 #Note